dmytro-d/educator-woocommerce/readme.txt

 **Requires Educator 1.7 or greater.**

-Sell courses created using the Educator plugin using WooCommerce.
+This is an add-on to the Educator plugin.
+It adds the ability to sell courses using the WooCommerce.

 Educator plugin URI: https://wordpress.org/plugins/ibeducator/